Anticipated Growth in Peterborough

 Infrastructure to promote growth: Optimize existing infrastructure in priority urban centres with special focus on two key areas: transportation and water.
 Steer investment towards the development of transportation infrastructure that supports accessible and convenient movement of people and goods throughout the region.
+Peterborough Airport has undergone major expansion in recent years with the 5,000 ft (1,524 m) asphalt runway being expanded to 7,000 ft (2,134 m), making the runway capable of handling larger aircraft such as the Airbus A320 and the Boeing 737.
 Maintain sustainable water and wastewater infrastructure to ensure that it can support development plus steer growth away from areas that provide food and natural resources.

 Protecting what’s valuable: Build on government initiatives such as the Greenbelt Task Force, the Planning Reform initiative, and the Rural Strategy, to provide a better balance between economic expansion and the protection of our natural systems.
 Accommodate growth while protecting and enhancing valuable resources, including green space, agricultural land, natural areas providing food, water and mineral resources in order to reduce pressures on our environment.

 Implementation: provincial policy and strong partnerships with municipal governments and other stakeholders must align to ensure investments and decisions manage growth wisely.
 Legislative and regulatory frameworks must clearly defines roles and responsibilities, create financing tools and incentives for municipalities, remove barriers and provide strong direction to facilitate more robust, compact urban centres with better transportation options.
 Monitoring and assessment to ensure implementation is effective and results in a positive impact on communities and quality of life.